dy/watr/readme.md

 ### Compile

-Compiles Wasm tree or string into wasm binary.
+Compiles wasm text or tree into wasm binary.

 ```js
 import { compile } from 'watr'